KevinDockx/BlazorWASMSecurityBestPractices/README.md

-# Blazor WASM: Security Best Practice
+# Blazor WASM: Security Best Practices
 Sample showing a best practice security approach for Blazor WASM apps via the BFF pattern.
 To run the sample, ensure all three solutions (IDP, API, BlazorBFF) are started.

 - Marvin.IDP: the OIDC identity provider